Category

 • Park entrance fees, camping fees, and trekking permits

-• High-quality camping equipment (tents, sleeping bags, sleeping mats, dining tents)
+• High-quality camping equipment (tents, sleeping bags, mats)

 • Full board meals (breakfast, lunch, and dinner)